immcantation/tigger/docs/topics/reassignAlleles.md

 -------------------

 data
-:   a `data.frame` containing V allele calls from a single subject and the sample IMGT-gapped V(D)J sequences under `seq`.
+:   `data.frame` containing V allele calls from a single subject and the sample IMGT-gapped V(D)J sequences under `seq`.

 genotype_db
-:   a vector of named nucleotide germline sequences matching the calls detailed in `allele_calls` and personalized to the subject
+:   vector of named nucleotide germline sequences matching the calls detailed in `allele_calls` and personalized to the subject